* This is the Consumer Version. *

 Acquired lymphedema is more common than congenital lymphedema.
-It typically appears after major surgical treatment, especially after cancer treatment in which lymph nodes and lymphatic vessels are removed or treated with radiation.
+It typically occurs after major surgical treatment, especially after cancer treatment in which lymph nodes and lymphatic vessels are removed or treated with radiation therapy.
 For example, the arm tends to swell after removal of a cancerous breast and lymph nodes in the armpit.
-Scarring of lymphatic vessels from repeated infection also may cause lymphedema, but this type of scarring is very uncommon except among people who have an infection due to the tropical parasite Filaria (filariasis).
+Scarring of lymphatic vessels as a result of repeated infection also may cause lymphedema, but this type of scarring is very uncommon except among people who have an infection due to the tropical parasite Filaria (filariasis).

 In acquired lymphedema, the skin looks healthy but is puffy or swollen.
 Pressing the area with a finger does not leave a significant indentation, as it does when edema results from inadequate blood flow in the veins.
 Rarely, especially in filariasis, the swollen limb becomes extremely large and the skin is so thick and ridged that it looks almost like elephant skin.
 This disorder is called elephantiasis.

 Usually lymphedema can be diagnosed based on the person's symptoms.
 Sometimes an imaging test such as ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI) is needed to determine the location of a blockage.
 In areas where filariasis is prevalent, tests for the parasite may be needed.